anomalylabs/documentation/README.md

-# documentation
-Fizl content for V3 / Streams Platform documentation.
+# This repository exists only to accept documentation requests in the form of ISSUES.